ThemeBoy/SportsPress/readme.txt

 * Fix - Check if player belongs to leagues to avoid warnings in player profile.
 * Fix - Total player statistics calculation in events.
 * Fix - Responsive tables in event details and outcomes.
+* Fix - Display players from all seasons or leagues when none have been created.

 = 0.5 =
 * Feature - Import tool added for importing events from CSV file.